 House at the Foothills of Acropolis (Booking rate 9.9, can host up to 6 guests).
 An amazing large, light, and airy house with a terrace right across from Acropolis, in Plaka.

 Roman Agora Opening Hours

 Roman Agora Tickets: If you are visiting Athens for the first time, then you should buy the ‘package’ ticket that gives you access to 7 major sites for the current price of €30 which is valid for 5 days.
 The sites that you can visit are:

 - Ancient Agora of Athens and its Museum

 - Hadrian’s Library

-The entrance fee to the Roman Agora is €8 euro per person for the time between April and October and €4 between November and March.
-Half Price Entrance (not valid for the combo ticket): All archaeological sites in Greece have a half-price ticket from November 1 to March 31.
+The entrance ticket to the Roman Agora is €8 euro per person for the time between April and October and €4 between November and March.
+Half-Price Entrance (not valid for the combo ticket): All archaeological sites in Greece have a half-price ticket from November 1 to March 31.
 All sites take both credit cards and cash and offer an official ticket.